masterkrieger/Weather-Station-App/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `node server.js` for an API dev server.
+Run `node server.js` for an API dev node server.
 Navigate to `http://localhost:3000/`.
 The app will run from a node server to access MongoDB database and API routing.

 ## Code scaffolding